 When Should You Avoid Cold Plunge?

 Cold plunges can trigger the release of endorphins, hormones that promote a sense of well-being and reduce stress.
 It’s a great way to clear your head and boost your mood.

-See also Does Cold Thermogenesis Work?
+See also Does A Cold Plunge Make You Tired?

+When Should You Avoid Cold Plunge?